michael-brennan2005/mermaid/PLAN.md

-TODO (DONE): get a proper hot reloading dev setup, single command and stuff TODO (DONE): re-hook up error messages, as well as webgpu not supported TODO (DONE): camera implementation/setting up a more legitimate render pass
+TODO (DONE): get a proper hot reloading dev setup, single command and stuff TODO (DONE): re-hook up error messages, as well as webgpu not supported TODO (DONE): camera implementation/setting up a more legitimate render pass TODO (DONE): rework how webgpu stuff is organized
+    - Like how oceanman is organized w/ central renderer struct that holds data, has functions for doing a full pass (that calls into subpasses), etc.
+    - Also atp WASM and WebGPU stuff are completely seperated - wasm is compiler and compiler only, so take that into account
+    - Something nice would be to centralize bindgroup/bindgroup layout stuff, make it independent of passes - BindGroupManager
+    - Shaders need their own folder sorry bud
+TODO (DONE): subinterval evaluation
+TODO (DONE): better webgpu labels
+TODO (DONE): wgsl shader cleanup

 ## TODO - implement the rest of mpr
-TODO: subinterval evaluation
 TODO: 3d support
 TODO: tape pruning

 ## TODO - renderer/ts
-TODO: rework how webgpu stuff is organized
-    - Like how oceanman is organized w/ central renderer struct that holds data, has functions for doing a full pass (that calls into subpasses), etc.
-    - Also atp WASM and WebGPU stuff are completely seperated - wasm is compiler and compiler only, so take that into account
-    - Something nice would be to centralize bindgroup/bindgroup layout stuff, make it independent of passes - BindGroupManager
-    - Shaders need their own folder sorry bud
-TODO: better webgpu labels
-TODO: wgsl shader cleanup
 TODO: timings for rendering and parsing
 TODO: phone support
     - Does any phone browser even haave webgpu support
+TODO: Make a nice UI

 ## TODO - compiler/zig
 TODO: support numbers in form of ".32"